4G0R4/giveaway/README.md

 Simple tool to give more transparency and credibility to bitcoin giveaways, raffles, tombola, draws, ballots and similar on SN.
 It will help you randomly pick winners fairly.
 Now you can:

+- Bulk register unlimited participants (one per line)
+- Randomly pick max 21 winners
+- Select future block number for the draw to be executed
+- Get a sharable link to share results with all participants
-- Have results easily verified.
+- Have results easily verified
-- Save and share the results in a unique URL.
+- Save and share the results in a unique URL

 ## How it works